Istiaquek49/CSCI499GroupProject/Social-Contract-Outline.md

 > How will we address conflict?

 ```
-If the goals, expectations, policies and procedures are not meet they will be sent to the dungeon and also reported to the Professor.
+If the goals, expectations, policies and procedures are not meet they will be sent to the dungeon to have their organs harvested and will also reported to the Professor.
 ```

 ---